Grade Two Madison History Program

 Access for children with disabilities can be arranged in advance.

-Restrooms are available at Lee’s Academy and at Memorial Town Hall.
+Restrooms are available at Lee’s Academy and at the church.
 Students need to be accompanied by an adult chaperone.

 After a brief greeting, student groups and teachers and chaperones are directed to their first activity and will follow a guide to that location.